gemmaellis16/memory_game/README.md

 ### [Audio](audio/relaxation.m4a)

 * **Idea**
-I wanted to use audio as a taster for users of what to expect when in the relaxation during a class.
-This would allow the user to determine if they would like to hear more by coming to a session.
+I wanted to use audio for the the flip, the corret match and the winner

 * **Utilisation**
-I used an iphone recording device called 'voice memos' to record the audio and used one of the relaxation scripts I used during my classses in the past.
-To ensure they didn't miss this it was in the about section (to learn more about the classes) and I provided a clear download icon so that the user would know where to click.
+I used audio from Soundjay to work

 * **Test**
 The audio worked succesfully on the first test.